-Living abroad as a US citizen, unfortunately, does not disconnect you from your tax duties.
-Filing a federal return is still an obligatory task you’ll have to do.
-Plus, the reality of a US citizen living abroad having to pay taxes is possible – but only if you are eligible.
+Living abroad as a US citizen, unfortunately, does not disconnect you from your tax filing obligations.
+Filing a federal return is still an obligatory task you’ll have to face.
+Plus, the reality of a US citizen living abroad having to pay taxes is possible – but only if you meet certain requirements.

 Despite living on new land, separate from the United States, if you were born in the US and got a passport to prove it, you’ll need to report your worldwide income every year to the IRS.
 Living abroad and paying US taxes is going to be a thing for the rest of your life as long as you remain an American citizen!

-If you haven’t been on Twitter during tax season or after searching the hashtag “expat taxes” you would think there is not much drama based on citizen taxation.
+If you haven’t been on Twitter, Facebook, Instagram, or on any other media platforms during tax season you may think there is not much drama based on citizen taxation.
 When in actuality, the United States and fellow country Eritrea take on a different approach to taxing their citizens.

-Despite every other country in the world not giving their citizens abroad the responsibility to report their worldwide income (and pay their taxes to their homeland government), the US does for Americans.
+Despite pretty much nearly every other country in the world not giving their citizens abroad the responsibility to report their worldwide income (and pay their taxes to their homeland government), the US does for Americans.

 US taxes abroad is a real thing!
 The United States is the only country in the world that places the same tax regime for citizens on the homeland and abroad.